warrendeleon/rn-warrendeleon/docs/planning/epics/EPIC-021-registration-profile-setup.md

 Implement Supabase-backed registration with custom REST API authentication (no SDK), required profile picture upload with square cropping, LinkedIn OAuth with automatic picture extraction, and biometric security (Face ID/Fingerprint/6-digit PIN).
 This epic establishes the foundation for secure user authentication using a 3-tier storage model and industry-standard security practices.

-**Business Impact**: Seamless user onboarding with multiple authentication options, profile personalization from day one, and bank-grade security via biometric authentication.
+**Business Impact**: Smooth user onboarding with multiple authentication options, profile personalization from day one, and bank-grade security via biometric authentication.

 ---